Communications and High-Speed Signals with Raspberry Pi (Coursera)

 IIT Bombay,IITBombayX

-This course provides the basic toolkit for any signal processing application - the abstraction of signals and systems, from the point of view of analysis and characterization.
+This course provides the basic toolkit for any signal processing application - the abstraction of signals and systems, from the point of view of analysis and characterisation.
 We encounter signals and systems extensively in our day-to-day lives, from making a phone call, listening to a song, editing photos, manipulating audio files, using speech recognition softwares like Siri and Google now, to taking EEGs, ECGs and X-Ray images.
+Each of these involves gathering, storing, transmitting and processing information from the physical world.
+This course will equip you to deal with these tasks efficiently by learning the basic mathematical framework of signals and systems.

 No sessions available